lrnt/beets-syncpl/README.md

 This plugin can be used, for example, to sync a selection of your music library with a media device.

-Please note, this plugin will *delete* files in the destination folder if it's no long specified by a playlist or query.
-You've been warned.

 Configuring
 -----------